MatthewZito/goldmund-sh-i/README.md

  Finally, as someone who admires a great deal the ethos of the giants upon whose shoulders we stand (ie our UNIX forefathers), I'd prefer each service *do one thing, and do it well*.
 I have not enumarated this in my afore-cited reasons for using a decoupled API as it is ultimately a matter of personal preference and not of performance.
 Next's internal API feature is blazing fast, but it simply is not extensible enough for my needs right now.

+#### Why There is a 'wait-for-it' Shell Script Running in My Docker Config

+I'll get around to this one...

+#### How I Handled Isomorphic Hostname Resolution in a Serverless Environment

+I literally just implemented this and am therefore exhausted; I'll get around to this one...